Romuilesik/WinArchive/README.md

 # WinArchive
 English - English

+This program was created by the user under the nickname RoмкаР.

 A console application based on WinRAR.

 Please note: THIS IS NOT A VIRUS.
 For the proper functioning of the program, a PC reboot might be necessary as the code creates a key in the Windows registry.
 This key contains an icon for the .wna file extension, which the program uses as an archive.